openhwgroup/force-riscv/handcar/README.txt

 The easy way to build handcar:

-1) Clone riscv-isa-sim git version 61f0dab33f7e529cc709908840311a8a7dcb23ce to directory standalone.
-Retrieve from https://github.com/riscv/riscv-isa-sim

-2) There, configure and make.
-Refer to build instructions provided at https://github.com/riscv/riscv-isa-sim .
-   Some of the files (like the instruction files) created in the configuring and build process are needed by handcar.

-3) In the main handcar directory call the script "regenerate_and_build.bash"
+-- In the main handcar directory call the script "regenerate_and_build.bash"